We continue to work toward becoming the most customer-focused, efficient, and innovative Wells Fargo ever.

 Advancing Wells Fargo’s six goals

-Wells Fargo has made significant progress on the six goals CEO Tim Sloan set for the company: becoming the financial services leader in customer service and advice, team member engagement, innovation, risk management, corporate citizenship, and shareholder value.
+Wells Fargo has made significant progress on our six goals: becoming the financial services leader in customer service and advice, team member engagement, innovation, risk management, corporate citizenship, and shareholder value.

 Customer service and advice